elewa-academy/Precourse/README.md

 While you're planning your study schedule, try to keep this simple rule in mind:
 > ### 80% JavaScript.
 20% everything else.

+The key learning objectives for this Precourse are also the principle [Threshold Concepts](http://blogs.lse.ac.uk/education/2012/10/11/threshold-concepts/)) in Programming:
+  * Notional machine
+  * Problem solving strategies
+  * Translating strategies to code
+  * Reading code
+  * Separation of Concerns

 It is important that you have a portfolio to work with, but don't spend too much time on it yet.
 At this point your portfolio will be used to organize and access your projects.
 GitHub repositories can be hard to navigate without a nice table of contents.
 Later on you'll learn how to make a killer portfolio.

 Take some time to meet the community [on the Elewa Slack](https://join.slack.com/t/elewa-academy/shared_invite/enQtMjk4OTA3OTM1NjIwLTA2ZmQ0NDVhNjQxZWM2NjNhNmMyNmVhZGNhZmJmZTY1OWQ4Nzc0ZTkzZGE3NjdiYTYwYThlNzI3YTg2NGM5MGM).
 Help each other with the projects, keep each other motivated, your classmates will be your greatest asset while in our class!